istio/istio.io/content/docs/ops/setup/app-health-check/index.md

 Rather than install Istio with different Helm option, you can annotate Pod with `sidecar.istio.io/rewriteAppHTTPProbers: "true"`.

-This approach allows you to enable the health check prober rewrite gradually on each deployment withou reinstalling Istio.
+This approach allows you to enable the health check prober rewrite gradually on each deployment without reinstalling Istio.

 #### Re-deploy the liveness health check app